-First Year - 80% payback required of deferred loan Second Year - 60% payback required of deferred loan Third Year - 40% payback required of deferred loan Fifth Year - 0% payback required of deferred loan
+First Year ÷ 80% payback required of deferred loan Second Year - 60% payback required of deferred loan Third Year - 40% payback required of deferred loan Fourth Year ÷.
+20% payback required of deferred loan Fifth Year - 0% payback required of deferred loan

 The repayment schedule is pro-rated on an annual schedule over the period of affordability.
 This repayment schedule shall also be applicable in the event that the property is vacant or in the event that the owner ceases to reside on the premises.
-The buyer, so long as any sums remain unpaid to City of Decatur and/or the period of affordability is still in effect, whichever is longer must personally occupy the premises as his/her sole principle residence.
+The buyer , so long as any sums remain unpaid to City of Decatur and/or the period of affordability is still in effect, whichever is longer must personally occupy the premises as his/her sole principle residence.
 Any lease or rental of subject premises during the period of affordability shall constitute an event of non-compliance and the full loan amount shall become due and payable immediately.